 Sort of.
 When automation rules are created, or an existing rule's criteria is edited, and the rule is unpaused, the rule will search through all prospects in your account to find matches.
 In this way, rules are retroactive -- a prospect could have begun meeting the criteria last week, but if the automation rule is created today the rule will still find them and match them.
 If you edit criteria, it will not retroactively unmatch prospects.

 How many automation rules can I have in my account?

-Standard Edition accounts can have up to 50 active automation rules running at any time.
-Pro Edition accounts can have up to 100 active automation rules and Ultimate Edition accounts can have up to 150 active automation rules.
+Standard Edition accounts can have up to 50 automation rules at any given time.
+Pro Edition accounts can have up to 100 automation rules and Ultimate Edition accounts can have up to 150 automation rules.
 Automation rules that have been deleted and are in the recycling bin don't count towards this number.
-Additional automation rules can be added onto your account in 50 rule batches for $200.
+Additional automation rules can be added to your account in 50 rule batches for $200.